Prostitution in Kolkata: Kidderpore

 The red-light district in Kidderpore is the third largest in Kolkata.
-Many girl's from UP and Bihar get's trafficked to kolkata.
 NGO Apne Aap has a support centre in the area and has made two films about life in Kidderpore's red-light district: Kali and Shaadi Ka Shart Shauchalaya.

 Lebu Bagan

 There is a small, little known red-light district in north Kolkata called Lebu Bagan.
 About 100 prostitutes work there in four streets.

 Sonagachi

 The largest red-light district in Kolkata, is Sonagachi, it is also the largest red-light district in India.
 The area came to be known as Sona Gachi from a Sufi saint Sona Ghazi whose tomb (mazaar) is located in the locality.
 It is an area with several hundred multi-storey brothels, and around 10,000 sex workers.
 Sonagachi is located in North-Kolkata near the intersection of Chittaranjan Avenue Sova Bazar and Beadon Street, just north of the Marble Palace.
-Previously there were many Bengali prostitutes in Sonagachi.
-But now-a-days Rajasthani, Bihari and Khamia-Nepalese prostitutes have gained in number.
+The Prostitute Population mostly consists of woman's from poor regions of neighboring states and border regions.
+Previously there were many local prostitutes in Sonagachi.
+But now Rajasthani, Bihari, Odia and Khamia-Nepalese prostitutes have gained in number.
 According to class-division, the red-light areas of Kolkata are also divided into four different classes: poor-class, lower-class, middle-class, and rich-class.
 For example, The red-light area which once existed opposite to the diagonal angle of Khanna Cinema Hall was of 'poor-class'.
 When they contacted customers, they asked them "Khat-e na Chot-e" ?
 Which means, "Do you want to sleep in wooden cot or on jute-sheet spread over the floor?"
 As customers wished, the fee varied according to their choice.
 The lower-class and middle-class of prostitute areas were scattered around Haarkaata Gully and near Chetla/Kalighat bridge.